atk4/core/docs/index.rst

  - :php:trait:`AppScopeTrait` will pass value of $app property from container to child.
  - :php:trait:`TrackableTrait` will let you assign unique names to object
- - :php:trait:`FactoryTrait` will let you specify object class by Seed
+ - :php:class:`Factory` will let you specify object class by Seed
  - :php:trait:`DiContainerTrait` will let you with dependency injection

 Just to clarify what Seed is::